 Alternatives to mutual funds

-- ETFs: Exchange traded funds, or ETFs, are very similar to mutual funds, but trade more like stocks.
+Exchange traded funds, or ETFs, are very similar to mutual funds, but trade more like stocks.
 You’ll still be purchasing a fund that holds a basket of securities, allowing you to diversify, but you’ll be able to buy that fund throughout the trading day.
-Mutual funds can only be bought and sold at their net asset value (NAV), which is calculated at the end of the day.
+Mutual funds can only be bought and sold at their NAV, which is calculated at the end of the day.
 ETFs are also able to be purchased with smaller investments than mutual funds, which typically require a minimum investment of a few thousand dollars.